graphql/graphql-spec/spec/Section 3 -- Type System.md

 would likely disrupt tooling or could introduce breaking changes within the linked specification's contents.

-Built-in scalar types must not provide a `specifiedBy` URL as they are specified by this document.
+Built-in scalar types must not provide a specification URL as they are specified by this document.

 Note: Custom scalars should also summarize the specified format and provide